fleetdm/fleet/handbook/people.md

 ### Reimbursements

 We provide all of our team members with Brex cards for making purchases for the company.
-If a team member pays for work related expense with their personal funds, Fleet will reimburse them.
+If a team member pays for work-related expenses with their personal funds, Fleet will reimburse them.

-Team members can request reimbursement through [Gusto](https://app.gusto.com/expenses) if theyre in the US or [Pilot](https://pilot.co/) if they are a international team member.
-When submitting a expense report, team members need to provide the receipt, and a description of what the expense is.
+Team members can request reimbursement through [Gusto](https://app.gusto.com/expenses) if they're in the US or [Pilot](https://pilot.co/) if they are an international team member.
+When submitting an expense report, team members need to provide the receipt, and a description of the expense.

-Operations will review the expense, and reach out to the team member if they have any questions.
-When a expense is approved, the reimbursement will be added to the team member's next payroll.
+Operations will review the expense and reach out to the team member if they have any questions.
+When an expense is approved, the reimbursement will be added to the team member's next payroll.

->Pilot handles reimbursments differently depending on if the international team member is a classified as an employee or a contractor.
+>Pilot handles reimbursements differently depending on if the international team member is classified as an employee or a contractor.
 If the reimbursement is for a contractor, Operations will need to add the expense reimbursement to an upcoming recurring payment or schedule the reimbursement as an off-cycle payment.
-If the reimbursement is for an employee, no other action is needed, the reimbursement will be added to the team members next payroll.
+If the reimbursement is for an employee, no other action is needed; Pilot will add the reimbursement to the team member's next payroll.

 ### Purchasing a company-issued device